EXCERPT This article is a summary of one key concept in SaveYourself.ca’s ridiculously detailed tutorial about low back pain.

-One of my chronic low back pain patients reported today that he’d had a brief relapse after a hard fall on his tailbone.
-He was playing hockey and got slew footed.
+One of my chronic low back pain patients reported that he’d had a brief relapse after a hard fall on his tailbone.
+He was playing hockey and got slew footed (tripped).
 Over the course of the evening, his back seized up into a nasty imitation of previous episodes.
 Fortunately, by the next morning he had recovered — a testament to his progress.

-Many people who start back pain treatment with me are essentially living in that over-reactive, seized-up state — their back reacts to just about everything like that.
-What was a temporary setback for my client last night is basically a continuous reality for someone who has chronic low back problems.
-Either that, or they have a “hair trigger” back that may be fine most days, but gets set off by nearly anything provocation.Many people with chronic back pain are essentially living in that over-reactive, seized-up state.
+Many people with back pain are essentially living in that over-reactive, seized-up state — their back reacts to just about everything like that.
+What was a temporary setback for my client is a continuous reality for someone who has a more serious chronic low back problem.
+Either that, or they have a “hair trigger” back that may be fine most days, but gets set off by nearly any provocation.Many people with chronic back pain are essentially living in that over-reactive, seized-up state.

 There are two key differences between someone whose back reacts to everything like this, and someone who only reacts to more serious stresses and also recovers more quickly:

-It is those who have some confidence that their spine is basically a sturdy structure who are relatively immune to stressful incidents.
+It is those who have some confidence that their spine is basically a sturdy structure who are relatively immune to stressful incidents.2

 It can take an enormous amount of de-programming to convince people that their backs aren’t actually fragile, disaster-prone structures.
 Mental habits are incredibly strong, and all the more so under stress.
 When we are in pain, we are likely to revert to the most familiar thought patterns.
 This is why I place such a strong emphasis on the “mind game” in low back pain treatment.
 It’s not that back pain is “all in your head” — it’s not; there absolutely is pain in your back — but it is very much affected by what’s in your head.